replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 The image pull secret provides registry credentials to pull images.
 An obvious question to ask is how we know which credentials to use for the proxy registry.
-Replicated takes care of this for is as part of the same process it uses to inject the license file into your Helm chart.
+Replicated takes care of this for us as part of the same process it uses to inject the license file into your Helm chart.
 This process provides a global value `replicated.dockerconfigjson` that contains the credentials.